 - 37. Good communication among working team members helps to ensure the success of the study/project.
-Team meetings will include: - Open discussions during planning to improve the understanding of the work approach.
-This contributes to a more efficient and effective study/project. - A briefing meeting in advance of starting fieldwork to motivate personnel, communicate the project plan and areas of concern and emphasize important administrative matters. - During fieldwork, to ensure that all involved, work closely as a team and that potential problems are brought promptly to the attention of the Director or Programme Manager.
+Team meetings will include: - 37.1 Open discussions during planning to improve the understanding of the work approach.
+This contributes to a more efficient and effective study/project. - 37.2 A briefing meeting in advance of starting fieldwork to motivate personnel, communicate the project plan and areas of concern and emphasize important administrativematters. - 37.3 During fieldwork, to ensure that all involved, work closely as a team and that potential problems are brought promptly to the attention of the Director orProgramme Manager.